NicoSantamaria/judge-agg-dynamics/README.md

 # judge-agg-dynamics
 Python library for Markov Chain analysis of constrained belief propagation through social networks of rational agents.
-For more information on the theoretical background and purpose of the library, see
+For more information on the theoretical background and purpose of the library, see [^1]
-[link to my thesis once it's published online].
+[link to my thesis once I've put it online somewhere].

 ## Installation